 Equinor appoints Torgrim Reitan as new Chief Financial Officer

-/EIN News/ -- Torgrim Reitan has been appointed Chief Financial Officer and executive vice president in Equinor (OSE: EQNR, NYSE: EQNR), with effect from 6 October 2022.
+Torgrim Reitan has been appointed Chief Financial Officer and executive vice president in Equinor (EQNREQNR, with effect from 6 October 2022.
 Reitan succeeds Ulrica Fearn who has decided to leave the company to pursue a CFO opportunity outside the company.
 Ulrica Fearn will be available to secure a good hand over to her successor until further notice.

 "I am very pleased to welcome Torgrim back to the Corporate Executive Committee.
 Torgrim has a very strong background to take on the complex challenge as CFO in Equinor, as we progress our ambition to be a leading company in the energy transition.
 In the current energy crisis, it is a definite strength to have Torgrim in my top management team, with his experience as CFO, from our upstream business, from trading and operations of natural gas, and lastly from the acceleration of growth in our renewables business," says Anders Opedal, president and CEO of Equinor.